Use dotenvx with Nx

 #/ [how it works](https://dotenvx.com/encryption) /

-Set DOTENV_KEY using the production key in your .env.keys file.
+Set DOTENV_PRIVATE_KEY_PRODUCTION using the production key in your apps/app/.env.keys file.

-Your script starts and env is successfully injected using the encrypted contents of .env.vault.
+Your script starts and env is successfully injected using the encrypted contents of .env.production.

 Listening at http://localhost:3333/